philhagen/sof-elk/VM_README.md

 ## Latest Distribution Vitals ##
 * Basic details on the distribution
-  * VM is a CentOS 7.2 base with all updates as of 2016-07-08
+  * VM is a CentOS 7.3 base with all updates as of 2017-03-06
-  * Includes Elasticsearch 2.3.4, Logstash 2.2.4, and Kibana 4.5.2
+  * Includes Elasticsearch 2.4.4, Logstash 2.4.1, and Kibana 4.5.4
-  * Configuration files are from the "classroom" branch of this Github repository (tag 2016-07-08)
+  * Configuration files are from the "master" branch of this Github repository (tag TODOTODO: ADD TAG TO MASTER BRANCH ON MERGE :TODOTODO)
-* Metadata
+* Metadata (TODOTODO: FIX FILENAMES AND METADATA :TODOTODO)
   * Filename and size: ```FOR572 SOF-ELK 2016-08-17.zip``` (830019192 bytes)
   * MD5: ```c2eebe809e953a8b580d859525592236```
   * SHA256: ```6019b849b367633a5dbac1f9ec27c7b1ecabbac1e107bbb6d73d2194a44cfbc2```